California Arrest Record Sealing

 There is nothing worse than suffering the consequences for something you did not do.
 A wrongful arrest can have a severe impact on your life and can serve as a permanent blemish on your criminal record.
 Getting your arrest record sealed in California can erase that blemish and provide you with not only the peace of mind of getting official recognition from the court that the arrest was in fact wrongful, but can also provide you with other tangible benefits in the state of California, such as:

-- 1Will completely remove the arrest from your permanent criminal record for good.
+- 1Will completely remove the arrest from your permanent criminal record for good (if dong a PC 851.8 sealing).

-- 2The arrest will no longer display on background checks.
+- 2The arrest will no longer display on private background checks.

 - 3You can truthfully and legally answer "NO" on private sector job applications when asked if you have ever been arrested.